AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 ### Create NFT Collection

-Let's write the functions to `Create New NFT Collection` on the aelf mainchain and the sidechain.
+Let's write the functions to `Create New NFT Collection` on the aelf mainchain and the dAppChain.

 **Step 1: Write the function to `Create New NFT Collection` on the MainChain**